THE HERBERT ORLANDO & BERTIE BELL (SWAN) BLAIR FAMILY:

 D. Faye Whisenant: She was born about 1951.

-Bertie Pearl Blair married a second time to (2) Mr. Powell (a soldier in Germany); her third marriage was to (3) Robert Zboch (they were later divorced).
+Bertie Pearl Blair married a second time to (2) Mr. Powell (a soldier in Germany); her third marriage was to (3) Robert Zboch on February 19, 1963.
+Their marriage ended in divorce in Nueces county, Texas on February 10, 1976.
 I'm not sure who the fathers are for the following children of Bertie Pearl Blair:

 F. Teresa ________: She was born about 1954.